error-wtf/Segmented-Spacetime-Mass-Projection-Unified-Results/README.md

 ---

+We use E_bound = alpha*m_bound*c^2 as a universal EM-coupling scale per electron (~3.73 keV for m_bound ~ m_e).
+This is not an atomic binding energy (e.g., 1/2 * alpha^2 * m_e * c^2 ~ 13.6 eV) and not a K-edge of any element (Z-dependent).
+It is a material-independent structural ceiling that provides a stable E–f–lambda reference.
+GR and kinematics shift observed frequencies; the scale itself remains fixed, letting us propagate redshift uncertainty within one model.
+This reduces residuals without feeding observations back into predictions.

+---

 ## 📌 Overview

 The method reconstructs **effective mass** and predicts **redshifts** from the principle of **space segmentation**, using a universal scaling function that links gravitational behavior across micro and macro scales.